 There are the things everyone expects during pregnancy that have a different spin living remotely as well.
 Not being able to put on my own shoes (or fit in them anymore), means I wear flip flops a lot.
 Yup, flip flops in the woods, no wonder I’m always tripping right?
-At least wearing shoes that I can slip on and off means I don’t have to ask Kyle to help with socks and shoes every time I go in or out of the house.
-I do have to ask him to fill my wash bins every time I need to do dishes or laundry though.
-I can’t carry the 5 gallon water jugs we have, let alone get them up a step to my wash stations.
+At least wearing shoes that I can slip on and off means I don’t have to ask Kyle to help every time I go in or out of the house.
+I do have to ask him to fill my wash bins though.
+Because I’m unable to carry the 5 gallon water jugs we have, let alone get them up a step to my wash stations!
 I can’t help tie up the dogs or herd chickens anymore either.
 Bending + new center of gravity + flip flops + chasing chickens = a recipe for disaster.

 I love living out here, and all the challenges that come with starting a homestead from scratch.

 Even with my pregnancy slowing me down, I know I’m able to contribute a lot in the day to day.
 I do keep up with laundry, dishes and all the cooking.
 And even if I’m having a bad day, my wonderful husband picks up the slack so I can rest.
 I also get to sit down and put my feet up anytime Kyle needs something researched for whatever he is working on.
 And any projects that I can handle on my own I do take on, like building our water filter and canning food for winter.